TUMO-MOGAME/Coffee-Brew-Log-app-full-stack-developer-botCAMP/day3.md

 17 building the alternative toast system (src/components/ui/sonner.tsx) 18 test all toast systems src/components/ui/TestToast.tsx
 19 update src/app.tsx to use the toast system

-defining a Toast component, which is a notification system for your React app (components/ui/toast.tsx) defines a Toaster component, which is a notification system for your React app components/ui/toaster components/ui/sonner components/ui/tooltip